Peoria Warehouse Historic District: Revitalization

 In the 21st century, the warehouse district has undergone a revitalization, with some of the buildings being repurposed for residential, retail, and small business use.
 This work has been encouraged by the city government and by the private Downtown Development Corporation of Peoria.
 It has been financed in part by the creation of a tax increment financing district.

 Rhodell Brewery is a craft brewery and taproom that opened in 1998, a harbinger of both the warehouse district revitalization and the craft beer boom.
 In 2015 the brewery moved several blocks from its original location on Water Street to a new, larger location in the Murray Building on Walnut Street.
 In addition to selling its own beer on premise (including cask conditioned ale), Rhodell has a "brew on premise" program where amateur brewers can make their own beer using the brewery's equipment.

-Bearded Owl Brewing is a craft brewery and taproom on State Street.
-It opened for business in 2018.
+Bearded Owl Brewing was a craft brewery and taproom on State Street.
+It opened for business in 2018 and closed in December 2023.

 Other dining and drinking destinations that have opened in rehabilitated buildings in the warehouse district include the Thyme Kitchen + Craft Beer restaurant and the Zion Coffee Bar.